lxc/incus/doc/howto/initialize.md

 They cover the following areas:

 Clustering (see {ref}`exp-clustering` and {ref}`cluster-form`)
-: A cluster combines several LXD servers.
+: A cluster combines several Incus servers.
-  The cluster members share the same distributed database and can be managed uniformly using the LXD client ([`lxc`](incus.md)) or the REST API.
+  The cluster members share the same distributed database and can be managed uniformly using the Incus client ([`lxc`](incus.md)) or the REST API.

   The default answer is `no`, which means clustering is not enabled.
   If you answer `yes`, you can either connect to an existing cluster or create one.